 Meet your new partners on the path to wellness.

-Kelly Hogan Stewart is the Director of the McDonald Center for Student Well-Being.
+Kelly Hogan is the Director of the McDonald Center for Student Well-Being.
 Kelly earned her Master’s in Public Health from Indiana University and bachelor’s degrees in health promotion, exercise physiology, and psychology from Purdue University.

 As director, Kelly leads a robust student well-being department tailored to the unique Notre Dame culture.
 She believes that personal well-being is perfectly matched with the University of Notre Dame’s mission of cultivating the minds and hearts of students.